Dennmak/Dennmak.github.io/_posts/2025-08-04-Setting-Up-UAC.md

 ![Screenshot 6](/assets/img/Screenshot 6 - Changing UAC.png)

 With this security posture, attackers will try their best to get in, but they're limited in what they can do if you're paying attention.
-They'll depend on you making mistakes and allowing them in.
+They'll depend on you making mistakes and allowing them in and they'll try their hardest to find that chink in your armor.

 ![Screenshot 7](/assets/img/Screenshot 7 - Changing UAC.jpg)